Skip to main content

 I was living abroad, far from all three of them.

-I saw the disaster, probably the final disaster, that Italy was going through.
+I saw the disaster - perhaps the final disaster - that Italy was going through.

-Italians were being ethnically substituted, living in complete political subjugation, without a hint of rebellion.
-The best youth were leaving the country, the population was becoming old and diminishing.
+Italians were being replaced, living in complete political subjugation, without the slightest hint of rebellion.
+The best of the youth were leaving the country; the population was ageing and shrinking.

-Too much wellness and richness, too much stupid television and bad press had degraded their condition.
+Too much comfort and wealth, too much foolish television and bad journalism had degraded them.

-My daughters, Silvia and Claudia, never called me, and never tried to communicate with me.
-They seemed completely disinterested in me.
+My daughters, Silvia and Claudia, in those days, never called me, never tried to communicate with me.
+They seemed completely uninterested in me.

-In the end, I was able to capture this tripartite pain in a single poem.
+In the end, I managed to gather this threefold pain into a single poem.
 All’Italia:

 Come posso non piangere se penso